Marko Mirkailo

-Marko Mirkailo (Марко Миркаило; born 20 June 1998) is a Serbian footballer, who plays as a defender for FK SFS Borac Paraćin.
+Marko Mirkailo (Марко Миркаило; born 20 June 1998) is a Serbian footballer, who plays as a defender for SFS Borac.

 Club career

 Jagodina

 Mirkailo started training football with local football school Junior, and later joined FK Jagodina.
 He signed scholarship deal with club as a cadet in 2013.
 As one of the most perspective players in the youth school, Mirkailo was loaned to Tabane Trgovački for the 2015–16 season.
 At the beginning of 2016, Marko signed his first professional contract with Jagodina as the best youth player of Pomoravlje District.
 Mirkailo joined the first team of FK Jagodina for the match against FK Čukarički played on 2 April 2016 under coach Stevan Mojsilović.
 In summer 2016, Mirailo extended his loan at Tabane Trgovački as a one-year dual registration until the end of 2016–17 Serbian League East season.
 In the winter break-off season a loan deal was terminated and Mirkailo continued season a regular team member of FK Jagodina.
 Making 21 appearances at total in domestic competitions for the club, Mirkailo and Jagodina mutually terminated the contract at the beginning of 2018.